 - Was there a valid operability report created by the State?

 - Are there co-defendants potentially responsible for the firearm?

 - Was there an out of state permit for the firearm? (if applicable)

 - Where was the firearm found?
 If it was in your home, it may not be illegal.

 After all potential defenses and motions are explored, then the plea negotiations will begin with the county prosecutor’s office in the county in which you are charged.
 Because of the Graves Act, the typical plea offers on gun cases, even for first time offenders, include mandatory state prison and parole ineligibility.
-For example, the typical offer is 5 years NJSP, 3 years to be served without the possibility of parole.
+For example, the typical offer is 5 years NJSP, 42 months to be served without the possibility of parole.
 If you have a prior criminal history (felonies), then the offer usually increases from there.
-You may also be charged with felons (certain persons) not to possess weapons.
+You may also be charged with a certain persons not to possess weapons offense.

 The first possibility is to examine Pre-Trial Intervention (known as “PTI”).
 This is a program for first time offenders which allows you to not only avoid prison time but also a felony on your record if you are accepted into and complete the program.
+Generally, you do not qualify for a diversionary program for a second degree gun crime.
+However, we have assisted hundreds of clients with getting into PTI for second degree gun charges by showing compelling reasons, getting prosecutorial consent, and obtaining waivers of the Graves Act’s harsh mandatory minimums.
 If you are not eligible for PTI or are rejected from the program by the prosecutor’s office, then we may still be able to negotiate a probationary sentence rather than a custodial sentence (jail).